Henry L. Gogerty

 Henry L. Gogerty (January 30, 1894 – April 1, 1990) was an American architect.
-He is best known for designing over 350 schools and industrial buildings in Southern California, as well as designing or co-designing numerous historic buildings in Hollywood, California.
+He is best known for designing over 350 schools and industrial buildings in Southern California, as well as designing or co-designing numerous historic buildings in Hollywood.

 Biography

 Early life

 He was born on January 30, 1894, in Zearing, Iowa.
 He received a Liberal Arts certificate from the University of Dubuque in 1913, graduated from the University of Illinois at Urbana–Champaign in 1917, and later received a degree in architecture from the University of Southern California.
 During the First World War, he served in the field artillery.